Gardening under oak trees is tricky, to say the least.

-After hearing about a-guy-who-knew-a-guy (you know how that goes!), we ended up in the hills of Newcastle, hand-selecting the perfect stones for my future garden steps.
+After hearing about a-guy-who-knew-a-guy (you know how that goes!), we ended up in the hills at his property, hand-selecting the perfect stones for my future garden steps.

 The stones were delivered a few days later and my mother got to work (after first wondering what she had gotten herself into!)

 I absolutely LOVE these steps, each stone carefully chosen, placed, and secured by my mother – like a giant jigsaw puzzle.